aparnamichael/application-development-accelerators/ama-dev-tools/README.md

 ## Quick start

-- Install IBM Application Modernization Accelerator Developer Tools
+- Install IBM Application Modernization Accelerator Developer Tools from your IDE marketplace
 - Select the application project for modernization
 - Select and access available features from context menu